Venafi/aws-private-ca-policy-venafi/README.md

 1. Fill credentials parameters.
 CLOUDAPIKEY (encrypted string from IAM administrator) for Venafi Cloud and TPPPASSWORD (encrypted string from IAM administrator), TPPURL,TPPUSER for the Platform

-1. TODO: add trust bundle configuration instructions
+1. In most cases for Venafi Platform  you will need to specify a trust bundle because the Venafi Platform is commonly secured using a certificate issued by a private enterprise PKI.
+   You can do it by specifying TrustBundle parameter which should be base64 encoded string of Platform trusted PEM certificate.
+You can do it like this:
+    ```bash
+    cat /opt/venafi/bundle.pem |base64 --wrap=10000
+    ```

-1. If you want to non existing policy from request will be saved to database change SAVEPOLICYFROMREQUEST to "true"
+1. If you want to non existing policy from request will be saved to database change SavePolicyFromRequest to "true"

 1. Change default zone parameter DEFAULTZONE